mvdom/mvdom/README.md

     + ctx: eventHandler context (i.e. this)
     + ns: Binding namespace

-Note: Similar to jquery.on, except that the event object (evt) are the native ones, and that the selector are plain HTML5 selectors.
+> **Note:** Similar to jquery.on, except that the event object (evt) are the native ones, and that the selector are plain HTML5 selectors. `.selectTarget` property is added to the original event which point to  the element pointed by the eventual 'selector'.

 ###### Examples